-Mohammad Shafiqul Islam is the author of three books: Wings of Winds (Poetry, 2015), Humayun Ahmed: Selected Short Stories (Translation, 2016) and Aphorisms of Humayun Azad (Translation, 2017).
-His poetry and translation have appeared in Journal of Postcolonial Writing, Poem, Reckoning, Critical Survey, Dibur, Armarolla, Light, SNReview, LossLit, Arts & Letters, Bengal Lights, and elsewhere.
-His work has been anthologised in a number of books, including The Book of Dhaka: A City in Short Fiction.
-He is a PhD candidate in the Department of English, Assam University, India, and teaches English at Shahjalal University of Science & Technology, Sylhet, Bangladesh.
+Mohammad Shafiqul Islam is author of Wings of Winds (debut poetry collection); translator of Humayun Ahmed: Selected Short Stories, and Aphorisms of Humayun Azad.
+His poetry and translation have appeared in Journal of Postcolonial Writing, Poem, Reckoning, Critical Survey, Dibur, Lunch Ticket, Armarolla, Light, SNReview, Bengal Lights, and elsewhere.
+His work is anthologized in a number of books, including The Book of Dhaka: A City in Short Fiction.
+A PhD on poetry, he teaches English at Shahjalal University of Science and Technology, Sylhet, Bangladesh.